orsonteodoro/oiledmachine-overlay/README.md

 transactions could take place.
 Then, it will slow evaluate each candidate package for LLVM CFI mitigation enablement.

-The ubsan runtime mitigation will protect against code execution, information disclosure, data tampering, denial of service before they happen.
+The ubsan runtime mitigation will protect against some code execution, information disclosure, data tampering, denial of service before they happen.

-The hwsan runtime mitigation will protect against use-after-free (UAF), double free, memory corruption, code execution, information disclosure, data tampering, denial of service.
+The hwsan runtime mitigation will protect against some use-after-free (UAF), double free, memory corruption, code execution, information disclosure, data tampering, denial of service.
 These are typically high to critical vulnerability severity.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.